SystemFw/blog/content/staging/paxos-failures.md

 Processing is also asynchronous, so we don't know exactly when a message will be processed.
-We do assume that eventually messages will be processed, or the algorithm cannot progress, but we won't be able to rely on this information for correctness since we don't know when.
+We do assume that eventually messages will be processed, or the algorithm cannot progress, but we won't be able to rely on this information for correctness since we don't know when that will happen.

 Processes are allowed to restart and keep participating in the algorithm, and are assumed to have access to stable storage.
-This means that a process can come back up and remember state that it has set when it was previously running.
+This means that a process can come back up and remember state that it has written when it was previously running.

 However, processes are also allowed to _crash_, which means they stop working, and never resume working again.
 Their state is also